turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 #### Q: Why are my results being rejected from the pool?

  A: You're using a incorrect algorithm.
-If you are using xmr-stak, you should use cryptonight_lite_v7 as the algorithm, if you are using xmrig use cryptonight-lite as the algorithm.
+If you are using xmr-stak, you should use cryptonight_lite_v7 as the algorithm, if you are using xmrig use cryptonight-lite as the algorithm and the variant set to 1.

 #### Q: I got banned from my mining pool.
 Why?